-4. OFFERING.
-Upon the authorization by you of the release of the Firm Shares, the several Underwriters propose to offer the Firm Shares for sale upon the terms and conditions set forth in the Prospectus.
+- 4. OFFERING.
+Upon the authorization by you of the release of the Firm Shares, the several Underwriters propose to offer the Firm Shares for sale upon the terms and conditions set forth in the Prospectus. - CLOSING.

-5. CLOSING.
 Certificates in definitive form for the Shares to be purchased by each Underwriter hereunder, and in such denominations and registered in such names as Adams, Harkness & Hill, Inc. may request upon at least forty-eight hours' prior notice to the Company and the Attorneys-in-Fact, shall be delivered by or on behalf of the Company and each of the Selling Shareholders to you for the account of such Underwriter, against payment by such Underwriter or on its behalf of the purchase price therefor by wire transfer of same day funds all at the office of Adams, Harkness & Hill, Inc., 60 State Street, Boston, Massachusetts 02109.
-The time and date of such delivery and payment shall be, with respect to the Firm Shares, 9:30 a.m., Boston time, on , 1998 or such other time and date as you and the Company may agree upon in writing, and, with respect to the written notice given by you of the Underwriters' election to purchase such Optional Shares, or at such other time and date as you and the Company may agree upon in writing, and the Company may agree upon in writing the written notice given by you of the underwriters' election to purchase such Optional Shares, or at such other time and date as you and the Company may agree upon in writing.
+The time and date of such delivery and payment shall be, with respect to the Firm Shares, 9:30 a.m., Boston time, on $$ , 1998 or such other time and date as you and the Company may agree upon in writing, and, with respect to the Optional Shares, 9:30 a.m., Boston time, on the date specified by you in the written notice given by you of the Underwriters' election to purchase such Optional Shares, or at such other time and date as you and the Company may agree upon in writing.
 Such time and date for delivery of the Firm Shares is herein called the "First Time of Delivery," such time and date for delivery of the Optional Shares, if not the First Time of Delivery, is herein called the "Second Time of Delivery," and each such time and date for delivery is herein called a "Time of Delivery."
 Such certificates will be made available for checking and packaging at least twenty four hours prior to each Time of Delivery at such location as you may specify.